 Bring out specialty utensils, like grapefruit spoons or shellfish forks, with the course.
 “There’s usually not room on the table for all that,” says Jacqueline Whitmore, etiquette expert and author of Poised for Success.
 Do the same with forks or spoons for dessert—you could even consider moving pie time to another room for a change of pace.
 Here’s what you should be doing 30 minutes before guests arrive.

 If you have gorgeous plates you want to show off, place napkins on the side plate or underneath the knife and spoon.
 But you can also make the napkin the focal point, making a fancy masterpiece fold and placing it on top of the entrée plate.
 “The one thing I don’t recommend is putting the napkin in a glass,” says Whitmore.
 “It’s very hotel-style.
 It’s just too commercial.”
-Don’t miss these little etiquette tips to use when you’re a guest in someone’s home.

 If there is one wineglass, place it at the top right of the plate, above the tip of the main-course knife.
 If there is more than one glass, arrange them in the order they will be used, outermost first.
 Bring liqueur glasses or brandy balloons to the table with the liqueurs.
 Don’t cry over broken glass—these products can fix any Thanksgiving emergency.

 Using place cards avoids awkward moments when guests seat themselves and wards off potential problems if a fussy aunt sits next to a sloppy child or a fur-loving fashion slave sits next to a social activist.
 Plus, a fun name card, like writing each name in calligraphy on a little sugar pumpkin, will make guests feel special.
 “I tend to do that because I tend to be decorative,” says Gottsman.
 “It’s not because I want them to sit there, but because I want them to see their name.”

 If you’re serving buffet-style

-Place the plates, flatware and napkins close to each other on one side of the table.
+Place the plates, flatware, and napkins close to each other on one side of the table.
 Use large 12-inch plates instead of 9-inch entrée plates so diners have enough space to pile on the fixings.
 Check the table occasionally to refill certain dishes and to rearrange serving platters that are messy.
 For a compromise between a formal dinner and a buffet, set the dishes in the kitchen and have the guests serve themselves.
 Then serve seconds and dessert at the dining table.

 You may remember how wearisome adult dinner conversation can be as a kid.
 Setting up a separate table for the kids is a tradition worth upholding.
 “A kids’ table is fun, especially when you have different foods for that table because they’re more kid-friendly,” says Gottsman.
 Use brightly colored paper or plastic plates.
 The Sunday funny papers make great table covers, as do informal, plain-colored tablecloths with laundry markers so kids can write on the cloth during the meal.
 Set out a new cloth the next Thanksgiving, so years down the road you can reminisce and read the cloths.
 Whichever you choose, use padding to protect the table.
 You could also take a tip from restaurants by setting out paper placemats, Thanksgiving-themed coloring books, and crayons.
 Try one of these awesome Thanksgiving games for kids.